The design for Doll Rocking Horse Plans is a miniature version of the full size Rocking Horse Andy.

 Fix the seat assembly in place and your doll rocking horse is ready to paint.

-A doll size rocking horse in the shape of a vespa scooter.
-Easy to make with a scroll saw.
+A doll size rocking horse in the shape of a Vespa scooter.
+A simple scroll saw project.

 More easy woodworking projects for your scroll saw.